 I’ll try to save you time before you read my full Grammarly review.
 Here are five common questions, with my rapid answers.

 1. What is Grammarly?

-It is a very popular writing tool for bloggers.
-Also for article writers and authors writing a book as well as students and occasional writers.
+It is a popular writing tool for bloggers, article writers, and authors as well as students.